RfidResearchGroup/proxmark3/README.md

 	* other obscure patches like for the sammy-mode,  (offline you know), tagidentifications, defaultkeys.
 	* Minor textual changes here and there.
 	* Simulation of Ultralight/Ntag.
 	* Marshmellow's and my "RevEng" addon for the client.
-Ref: http://reveng.sourceforge.net/
+Ref: http://reveng.sourceforge.net/    Now using reveng1.31
 	* Someone's alternative bruteforce Mifare changes.. (you need the two other exe to make it work)

 	* A Bruteforce for T55XX passwords against tag.